Classification

 Node classification by label propagation.

-• labels – Known labels (dictionary or array).
+• labels (np.ndarray, dict) – Known labels.
 Negative values ignored.

-• labels_row – Known labels of rows and columns (for bipartite graphs).
+• labels_row (np.ndarray, dict) – Known labels of rows, for bipartite graphs.

-• labels_col – Known labels of rows and columns (for bipartite graphs).
+• labels_col (np.ndarray, dict) – Known labels of columns, for bipartite graphs.

 self